Check out this video with Texas Rio Grande Legal Aid’s Robert Doggett explaining your rights when it comes to security deposits.

 Step 3: Wait 30 days

-If you waited thirty days from the date you moved out and provided a forwarding address, but you still have not recovered your security deposit or an itemized list of deductions you might write a demand letter asking for the return of your security deposit.
+Option 1: Send a demand letter.
+If you waited thirty days from the date you moved out and provided a forwarding address, but you still have not recovered your security deposit or an itemized list of deductions, you can write a demand letter asking for the return of your security deposit.
 Try this before bringing the matter to court.

-You might wait ten days to see if the landlord responds.
-If you do not receive a response or you think the response is unreasonable, you may to file a lawsuit in court to try to recover your security deposit.
+Option 2: If you do not receive a response or you think the response is unreasonable, you can file a lawsuit in court to try to recover your security deposit.
 It is easy to do, and the best way to get action.